shivamtrivedi10/Capstone-Project_Loan-Default-Prediction/README.md

 Every row in the application_train file corresponds to information provided by the customer in the loan application at the time of applying.
 Every row also has a ‘Target’ label with values 0 (customer paid on time) and 1(customer had difficulty paying).
 Looking at the above table, one can observe that we have been provided with information of 307,511 customers in the training file.

 Target Analysis:
-The first aspect to be noticed is that ‘baseline Accuracy’ is at ~91% which means its’ a case of imbalanced classification and hence will require us to consider various ways of sampling data.
+The first aspect to be noticed is that ‘baseline Accuracy’ is at ~91% which means it's a case of imbalanced classification and hence will require us to consider various ways of sampling data.
 The above means that 91% of customers repay on time and 9% have problems.
 So if we were to make a model which predicts all customers as 0 (means paying on time) then we will still achieve an accuracy rate of 91%.
 So alongside accuracy, what matters more then is how many of the customers do we correctly predict, which is also called ‘Recall’.
 Hence our objective is to optimise on ‘Recall’ and ‘Accuracy’ scores.
 </div>
-A quick overview of the how the files look:
+A quick overview of how the files look:

 <img src="./Graphs/Application train.png" width="800"/>
 <img src="./Graphs/application_test.png" width="800"/>